-EIT Health has announced the details of its Calls for Proposals for 2019 activities in the Innovation Projects, Campus and Accelerator pillars.
+EIT Health has opened its Call for Proposals for Business Plan 2020 for activities in Innovation Projects, Campus pillar and Accelerator pillar.

-All proposals to Innovation and Campus projects must be submitted no later than 9 April 2018,16:00 CET .
+Full-propsal: All proposals to Innovation projects, Campus activities and Accelerator activities must be submitted no later than 27 March 2019,16:00 CET .

-All proposals will need to be submitted via the Plaza system.
-The call forms will be available as of 12 February 2018.
+All full-proposals will need to be submitted via the Plaza system.
+The call forms will be available as of 7 February 2019.
 The headings of the call form are already specified in the specific call details.
 Please be aware that you need to be fully registered in order to submit a proposal, and your registration may require up to 36 hours to be approved.

 All eligible proposals will be evaluated.
 The evaluation process involves two stages in all three activity pillars:

 (1) Remote expert evaluations

 Each eligible proposal is evaluated by five independent external evaluators based on the criteria indicated below.
 The evaluators are contracted by EIT Health e.V. and receive training on the EIT Health strategy, rules and procedures.
 They are instructed to check for conflict of interest and to inform the EIT Health HQ, if necessary, before evaluation of the proposal proceeds.

 A maximum of 100 points will be awarded by each reviewer during the remote evaluation.
 The final remote evaluation score will be the average of all remote reviewers’ scores.